electricimp/AWSCloudWatchLogs/tests/README.md

 ## Imptest ##

-Please ensure that the `.impt.test` agent file includes the AWSCloudWatchLogs.agent.lib.nut file and that the test code includes the AWSRequestV4 library.
+In the `.impt.test` file update the **deviceGroupId** to a device group in your impCentral account, and check that the **agentFile** is set to *AWSCloudWatchLogs.agent.lib.nut*.
+Make sure all test code includes the *AWSRequestV4 library*.
-From the `AWSCloudWatchLogs` directory, log into your account and then enter `impt test run` into the command line.
+From the *AWSCloudWatchLogs* directory, log into your account and then enter `impt test run` into the command line.

 ## License ##

 The AWSCloudWatchLogs library is licensed under the [MIT License](../LICENSE).